garrandall/popular-music-data/tracks/thieves-in-the-temple-prince.md

 U said u loved me!
 (Thieves in the temple)
 U said I was your friend!
 (Thieves in the temple)
 U were supposed to take care of me!
-(Love come quick) {Thieves in the temple}
+(Love come quick) U lie!
-U lie!
 Love come (Lie!) in a hurry (Lie!)

 Thieves in the temple tonight